Hone your writing

 Your future career

 As a graduate, you’ll have an extensive toolkit of industry-specific capabilities required for a vibrant career in the evolving world of publishing.
-You’ll be an accomplished writer with a professional portfolio of work spanning screenwriting, creative non-fiction, digital content and more, ready to apply your editing skills and acumen in a range of professional settings.
+You’ll be an accomplished writer with a professional portfolio of work spanning fiction, creative non-fiction, poetry, writing for the screen and more, ready to apply your editing skills and acumen in a range of professional settings.

 These highly transferable specialised attributes are in demand in a variety of exciting roles and industries, so you’ll have everything you need to succeed, no matter where your writing or publishing future takes you.